Financial-Times/bertha-client/README.md

 A client library for fetching data from [Bertha](https://github.com/ft-interactive/bertha).
 For use in Node and the browser.

-Why use this instead of fetching Bertha URLs with `fetch` or `axios`??
+Why use this instead of fetching Bertha URLs with `fetch` or `axios`?

 - takes care of the URL syntax
 - gives more helpful error messages when things go wrong